-Seeking Comment on Incorporating an Administrative Benchmarking Approach Into the MSSP CMS seeks feedback on how it can implement a prospective, administratively set annual growth rate to update benchmarks.
+Seeking Comment on Incorporating an Administrative Benchmarking Approach Into the MSSP CMS sought feedback on how it can implement a prospective, administratively set annual growth rate to update benchmarks.
 This would help reduce the "ratchet" effect where ACOs that generate savings by lowering Medicare spending also experience declining benchmarks over time.
-CMS requests feedback on several questions including how to calculate the trend, how to account for price growth and demographic factors, and how to establish guardrails to mitigate forecasting error.
+CMS requested feedback on a number of questions including how to calculate the trend, how to account for price growth and demographic factors, and how to establish guardrails to mitigate forecasting error.

-We applaud CMS for recognizing the program needs a long-term solution to the benchmarking "ratchet effect" and appreciate CMS efforts to begin development of administrative benchmarks.
-We recognize that administrative benchmarks are a necessary step to ensure the long-term viability of the MSSP.
-As CMS moves closer to its goal of full ACO participation by 2030, administrative benchmarks will be necessary as FFS spending will no longer be a viable comparison group.
-As Medicare Advantage benchmarks are also based on FFS spending, the movement towards administrative benchmarks creates an opportunity to establish comparable benchmarking approaches between the two programs.

-NAACOS looks forward to continuing to work with CMS throughout the development of administrative benchmarks.
-There are inherent challenges in designing administrative benchmarking, as we outline above in our comments on the ACPT.
-For example, there's need to better account for regional variations in spending so that ACOs are not penalized based on their geography.
+We support the concept of administrative benchmarks and ask that CMS engage stakeholders throughout development.
+NAACOS applauds CMS for recognizing the program needs a long-term solution to the benchmarking "ratchet effect" and appreciate efforts to provide feedback on administrative benchmarks.
+We recognize that administrative benchmarks are a necessary step to ensure the long-term viability of the MSSP, especially as CMS moves closer to its goal of full ACO participation by 2030, since basing benchmarks FFS spending may no longer be feasible.
+However, there are inherent challenges in designing administrative benchmarking, as we outline above in our comments on the ACPT.
+For example, there's need to be better accounting for regional variations in spending so that ACOs are not penalized based on their geography.
 As CMS thinks harder about the future use of administrative benchmarks, NAACOS is ready to work with the agency to get the policy to a place that protects the future of Medicare but also that's beneficial to both the MSSP and individual ACOs.

 The Institute for Accountable Care modeled the impact of a purely administrative benchmark update for 2018 MSSP ACOs.
-Over a five-year period, 66 percent of ACOs would benefit from using the projected "administrative" trend while 34 percent would face lower benchmarks (see Graphic 2 below).
+Over a five-year period, 66 percent of ACOs would benefit from using the projected "administrative" trend while 34% would face lower benchmarks (see Graph 2 below).
 Approximately 20 percent of ACOs would have a cumulative 5-year impact of between -1 percent and -5 percent.
 Another 5 percent of ACOs would have a cumulative impact of more than -5 percent.
 This combination of short-term regional variations in spending growth could drive some ACOs from the program while generating windfall gains for others.